DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 \section installation_visualpinballcorevbs Visual Pinball core.vbs Adjustment

-If you have used the <a href="http://www.hyperspin-fe.com/forum/showthread.php?10980-Tutorial-How-to-config-Ledwiz-PacDrive">VBScript solution</a> to control your LedWiz before you will have to _REMOVE_ the following line from your core.vbs:
+If you have used the <a target="_blank" href="http://www.hyperspin-fe.com/forum/showthread.php?10980-Tutorial-How-to-config-Ledwiz-PacDrive">VBScript solution</a> to control your LedWiz before you will have to _REMOVE_ the following line from your core.vbs:

 ~~~~~~~~~~~~~~~{.vbs}
 ExecuteGlobal GetTextFile("ledcontrol.vbs")